uit-cosmo/blobmodel/docs/parameter_distributions.rst

 +++++++++++++++++

 But what if you want to use a distribution function that is not implemented?
 Or maybe you even want to change the initial position and arrival time of each blob?
 In this case you can use the ``CustomBlobFactory`` class to define all blob parameters individually.
-An example could look tike this:
+An example could look like this:

 .. code-block:: python